jhe2/gmu/README.txt

 Wordpad.

-Please note: Most of the following options can be changed through the Gmu setup tool without editing the config file.
-In the 0.7.0 series the setup tool is currently not available.
+Please note: Most of the following options can be changed through the Gmu setup tool (up to Gmu version 0.6.3) without editing the config file.
+In the 0.7.0 and later series the setup tool is currently not available.

 Supported options: